 After several injuries, I finally went to see a chiropractor and was impressed by his approach to treatment of musculoskeletal pain.
 With this experience in mind, I enrolled in chiropractic college and I received my Doctor of Chiropractic degree from Palmer West Chiropractic College in 1997.
 Since then, I have devoted my career to the prevention and recovery of pain and disability.

 I teach a series of exercise therapy workshops- Allaire Back Fitness.
 These programs build a good foundation, build strength and mobility, and healthier movement habits.

 I also post daily health and fitness information on social media.

 Prior to becoming a chiropractor, I trained numerous group exercise and personal training instructors through continuing education workshops.
 I maintained my own personal training business and worked with the West Coast Regional Educational Director of the National Academy of Sports Medicine through Balanced Approach.
 I also worked as fitness director, in charge of staff education and programming, for Warner Center Club in Los Angeles.
 I still teach seminars and small group classes.

 I'm continuously fascinated by movement: its recovery, fortification, acquisition.
-Studying, listening, observing, staying curious and adaptable are major keys to providing patients good care.
+Studying, listening, observing, staying curious and adaptable are major keys to good care.

 A bit more about my lifestyle: